JellyEllie/parkinson-annotator/docs/TECHNICAL_MANUAL.md

 cd tests
 pytest --cov=parkinsons_annotator
 ```
 Test coverage reports are displayed in the terminal.
-Add new tests in the `tests/` directory.
+New tests can be added to the `tests/` directory.

 ## Continuous Integration (CI)

-Automated testing and build verification is managed via Jenkins.
+Automated build abd testing verification is managed via [Jenkins](https://www.jenkins.io/).
 The continuous integration (CI) workflow is defined within the `Jenkinsfile`, which includes the following stages:

 - Retrieving the source code from the repository
 - Setting up the Conda environment
 - Installing required project dependencies
 - Executing the automated test suite with coverage reporting

-Any changes to the CI workflow should be implemented within the `Jenkinsfile` and validated before merging.
+Any changes to the CI workflow should be implemented within the `Jenkinsfile`, and validated before merging.

 ## Documentation